Open-Technology-Foundation/seculardharma/README.md

 ## Contributing & Support

-The Secular Dharma Knowledge System represents a mature, production-ready platform for sophisticated philosophical content generation that successfully bridges ancient wisdom with contemporary scientific understanding.
+The Secular Dharma Knowledgebase represents a mature, production-ready platform for sophisticated philosophical content generation that successfully bridges ancient wisdom with contemporary scientific understanding.
 It serves the growing movement toward secular spirituality and ethical living grounded in our understanding of human nature and cultural evolution.

 ### Contributing
 Contributions are welcome!
 Please feel free to submit issues and pull requests.
 Areas of particular interest: